tom-seddon/beeblink/docs/fs.md

 You can create BBC files on the server, e.g., when using your PC to develop BBC software.
-Create the file with a DFS-like file name: a directory character, a `.`, then the name.
-Then create a 0-byte file with the same name, and a `.inf` extension.
+Create the file with a DFS-like file name: a directory character, a `.`, then a name (max 10 chars).
+(For example:

-For example: `$.!BOOT` and `$.!BOOT.inf`.
+`$.!BOOT`.)

+If the name is valid, the BBC will see it, under exactly the name it has on the PC.

-The following rules apply to files with a 0-byte .inf file:
+The following rules apply to files with no associated .inf file, or an empty .inf file:

 * the name seen on the BBC will be exactly the name it has on the PC
-* load and execution addresses wil both be &FFFFFFFF (see `Won't` below)
+* load and execution addresses will both be &FFFFFFFF (see `Won't` below)
 * the file will be unlocked
-* if the directory name is `!`, it is treated as a PC-style text file: when opened for random access, double-/single-byte newlines will be converted to ASCII 13, and an ASCII 13 will be added to the end if necessary.
+* if the directory name is `!`, it will be treated as a PC-style text
+  file: when opened for random access, double-/single-byte newlines will be converted to ASCII 13, and an ASCII 13 will be added to the end if necessary.
 This affects data read from `OSBGET`/`OSGBPB`, and the value of `EXT#`. `OSFILE` access is unaffected.

   (This is a hack to make it easy to use PC-style text files with `*EXEC`, e.g., after downloading from the web, or saving copied and